-When a child is an infant, taking her into the bathroom with you is a no-brainer, regardless of her sex.
-As she starts to grow, walk, and talk, however, things generally get a little more complicated.
+When a child is an infant, taking them into the bathroom with you is a no-brainer, regardless of their sex.
+As they start to grow, walk, and talk, however, things generally get a little more complicated.
 What factors into your decision to let Baby go into the bathroom alone?

-If Baby is still too short to reach the sink to wash her hands or hasn’t totally mastered bathroom skills like wiping and flushing, she will need to continue coming to the bathroom with you.
+If Baby is still too short to reach the sink to wash their hands or hasn’t totally mastered bathroom skills like wiping and flushing, they will need to continue coming to the bathroom with you.

 Are there family restrooms available?